Are you in the market for a J.O.B.?

 This included opening up my horizons to not only jobs in my home state – but expanding into other cities and even entertaining remote opportunities.

-Within this article, I am going to combine some tried and true tips with my own experiences to provide actionable advice that you can use to increase your chances of finding a job.
+I am going to combine some tried and true tips with my own experiences to provide actionable advice that you can use to increase your chances of finding a job.

 Keep reading for the 4 things to do right away, some items to keep in mind, and areas where you should proceed with caution.